 Because no new settlements were founded on the site after the 7th century AD, the city was partially preserved under sand up to a depth of approximately one meter, the principal reason why the city is so well preserved.
 Located at the intersection of six roads, the city was walled but not fortified.
 Originally designed for a population of around 15,000, the city quickly outgrew its original specifications – an original Roman grid plan in the orthogonal design – the decumanus maximus (east–west-oriented street) and the cardo (north–south-oriented street) lined by a partially restored Corinthian colonnade.

 A 12 m high triumphal arch, called the Arch of Trajan was partially restored in 1900.
-A 3,500-seat theater is in good condition and is used for contemporary productions.
+A 3,500-seat theatre is in good condition and is used for contemporary productions.
 The other key buildings include four thermae, a library, and a basilica.
 The Capitoline Temple is the same size as the Pantheon in Rome.

 The Library at Timgad is 81 by 77 feet and shows the presence of a fully developed library system in this Roman city, indicating a high standard of learning and culture.